cjcobb23/grpcRippledDesign/design/design.md

 the gRPC server, regardless of how many requests are currently being processed.

 The coroutines posted to the `JobQueue` populate the response and submit the response for sending.
-Once grpc actually sends the response (gRPC handles the sending internally), an event is placed on the `CompletionQueue`; when `CompletionQueue::Next()` returns such an event, signaling the response has been sent, the event loop cleans up the resources associated with this
+Once gRPC actually sends the response (gRPC handles the sending internally), an event is placed on the `CompletionQueue`; when `CompletionQueue::Next()` returns such an event, signaling the response has been sent, the event loop cleans up the resources associated with this